 cd /var/www/html

-Now we need to download the NextCloud archive to this folder and extract it.
-This file was the latest as of the time of writing, please refer to the NextCloud website for the most up-to-date version.
+We need to download the NextCloud archive and extract it from this folder.
+This file was the latest as of the time of writing; please refer to the NextCloud website for the most up-to-date version.

 sudo wget https://download.nextcloud.com/server/releases/nextcloud-12.0.3.zip